- Grant Recipients

 The Williamsburg Health Foundation (WHF) is a private, non-profit organization working to improve the health of citizens in Williamsburg, York County, James City County and surrounding areas.
 It focuses on serving medically underserved or uninsured populations.

 It was created in September 1996 through an agreement between Williamsburg Community Hospital and Sentara Healthcare.
-Since then it has provided more than $44 million in grants to non-profit agencies, which range from primary care clinics to behavioral services to housing for seniors.
-Programs with a high likelihood of sustainability are given priority.
+Since then it has provided more than $67 million in grants to non-profit agencies, which range from primary care clinics to behavioral services to housing for seniors.

 WHF serves as the steward of an endowment of approximately $117 million.
 The funds are invested by professional advisors in a combination of instruments designed to produce an annual return of five percent (after accounting for inflation).
 At this time, the foundation does not receive contributions from individuals, corporations or government entities, though it does encourage support for community health organizations.